 Unfortunately, the Fairyland Loop was one that I missed during my day in Bryce Canyon.
 Knowing what I know now, I wish I had prioritized this hike right after the Navajo Loop Trail!

-I don’t want to say this is the least hiked trail in the park, but it’s most certainly not as highly trafficked as all of the other trails in the park.
+I don’t want to say this is the least hiked trail in the park, but it’s most certainly not as highly trafficked as all of the other hiking trails in the park.
 It is labeled strenuous for both its ascent and length, but don’t let this scare you away from taking this on!
 The Fairyland Loop goes through some of the most beautiful views in the park, and many that most people do not see, so you get to enjoy fewer crowds and iconic views.

-Learn Geology At the Visitor’s Center
+Stop at the Visitor’s Center

 Sunrise At Sunset Point